fgrehm/vagrant-cachier/docs/usage.md

 ## Cleaning up cache buckets

-At some point there'll be a `vagrant cache clean [bucket-name]` command that will take care of things for you, but while that does not get implemented you can run the code below if you are on a Linux machine:
+At some point we might implement a `vagrant cache clean [bucket-name]` command that will take care of things for you, but while that does not get implemented you can run the code below if you are on a Linux machine: